-The Retirement System has investments in Portable Alpha which is futures and swaps to replicate the return of the S&P 500, (beta) while using Hedge Funds as an alpha generator.
-There is an element of counterparty risk taken on by the Portable Alpha Manager in the replication of the S&P. The nature and magnitude of such risks are disclosed in the subscription agreements and the net affect of any losses which might result are included in performance numbers at the end of each month.
+The Retirement System has investments in Portable Alpha which consists of futures and swaps to replicate the return of the S&P 500, (beta) while using Hedge Funds as an alpha generator.
+There is an element of counterparty risk taken on by the Portable Alpha Manager in the replication of the S&P. The nature and magnitude of such risks are disclosed in the subscription agreements and the net effect of any losses which might result is included in performance results at the end of each month.